 The path then leads into the African garden.
 Typical Namibian Himba huts, life-size giraffes, a whole troupe of monkeys, stone blocks with carved figures, and unique plants await you in this rather barren landscape.
 You discover something new at every turn.

-Next to Africa, the gaze immediately falls on a white pavilion entwined with roses which stands at the edge of a heart-shaped garden with rose bushes, boxwood, and lavender: the wedding garden.
+Next door, the gaze immediately falls on a white pavilion entwined with roses which stands at the edge of a heart-shaped garden with rose bushes, boxwood, and lavender: the wedding garden.
 With a romantic bench, it is almost made for a pair of lovers and unforgettable (wedding) photos.
 Last but not least comes the heart of the gardens.
 A minimalist Altiplano garden with a partial reconstruction of the poignant church of Parinacota.
 This structure is a faithful reproduction of a building from the early Christian Indio culture from 1789.

 Throughout the garden are romantic seating areas, which can be found either right by the water or somewhat tucked away under vines.
 Here, you can dine while reflecting on thoughts of your last adventure and escape day-to-day life with a refreshing long drink in your hand.
 What more could you want…?